bburns/LanguageModels/doc/report/Report.md

 <!-- sequence of words from the test set will be chosen at random, then fed to the -->
 <!-- predictor, and the most likely *k* words compared to the actual following word. -->

+-> accuracy = # exact predictions / # total predictions

+ie measures the number of predictions where the most likely prediction is the correct one, which is equivalent to relevance where *k* = 1.

 ## Analysis